 The good news is there’s a lot to see and do within the airport itself, there are definitely worse airports in the world you could be stuck in than Dubai International Aiport!

-If you are looking at a layover of longer than 6 to 8 hours though, there are a few other options we recommend you look at:
+If you are looking at a layover of longer than 10 hours though, there are a few other options we recommend you look at:

 - Passengers travelling with Emirates or on a Qantas codeshare may be eligible to use the Dubai Connect complimentary layover service.
 We have a detailed guide here to Dubai Connect, click over to see if you are eligible and what you can get!

 - Use your layover time to explore the city of Dubai – we talk you through all of your Dubai Stopover options in this post here to suit a limited timeframe.

 In this guide, we are ghoing to focus specifically on staying airside at DXB during a layover.